Ad-Manisha/X-EPAS/TEAM_Guide.md

-# EPAS Team Collaboration Guide
+# X-EPAS Team Collaboration Guide

-This document provides **step-by-step instructions** and best practices for our 3-member team to collaborate on the ** X-Employee Performance Assessment System (X-EPAS) GitHub repository.
+This document provides **step-by-step instructions** and best practices for our 3-member team to collaborate on the X-Employee Performance Assessment System (X-EPAS) GitHub repository.

 ---